 The Changi Experience Studio is great for kids with a need for speed – the Amazing Runway and a multiplayer ‘cycling’ game that mimics the exciting runway race between a Porsche car and a Boeing 747 aircraft in 2009.
 (Revisit the race here).

-Visitors to the Studio will be given a ‘travel guide’, a 90 sq cm piece of cardboard to interact with the displays, which uses infrared markets and a radio frequency identification chip to trigger displays and record points.
+Visitors to the Studio will be given a ‘travel guide’, a 90 sq cm piece of cardboard to interact with the displays.
+It uses infrared markets and a radio frequency identification chip to trigger displays and record points.

 - July 10 onwards, the Canopy Park and the Canopy Bridge will be open from 9.00 a.m. to 3.00 a.m. and other attractions from 10.00 a.m. to 10.00 p.m.